Buyer’s Guide: The Best Axes

 Save money on your firewood supply by splitting and stocking your own with the help of an axe that's a cut above the rest.

 If you’re lucky enough to have access to a stand of oak, maple, or ash trees, you can harvest your own firewood, and a quality tool can make the difference between struggling to split logs and making quick work of the task.
-If you aim to split your own wood, keep reading to learn what to look for in the best axe for splitting wood and to find out why we’ve chosen the following five that will satisfy most do-it-yourself lumberjacks.
+Keep reading to learn what to look for, and find out why we’ve chosen these three as our top picks among the best axe options for do-it-yourselfers.

-- BEST WOOD-HANDLE AXE: Husqvarna 32-Inch Wooden Splitting Maul
+- BEST OVERALL: Husqvarna 30-Inch Wooden Splitting Axe

-- BEST AXE FOR LIGHT USE: Estwing Fireside Friend 14-Inch Axe
+- BEST FOR LIGHT DUTY: Estwing Fireside Friend 14-Inch Axe

 Key Considerations for Choosing the Right Axe